Towards AI-assisted Neutrino Flavor Theory Design: Introduction

-This paper introduces a new strategy to efficiently search the space of neutrino flavor theories.
-An optimized scientific software pipeline is developed to efficiently evaluate an individual model.
+This paper introduces a general-purpose strategy to efficiently search the space of neutrino flavor theories.
+An optimized scientific software pipeline is developed and interfaced with machine learning to efficiently explore the space and evaluate individual models, reminiscent of automated theorem proving work in mathematics~\cite{10.1007/978-3-540-71070-7_37,jakubuv_et_al:LIPIcs.ITP.2019.34,Blaauwbroek2024}.
 For the context of neutrino flavor model-building, the scientific software constructs the Lagrangian, extracts the mass matrices and fits model parameters to data.
-In addition, we link this pipeline to a \ac{RL} strategy to intelligently search the space, hunting for models which satisfy the conditions of minimal new parameters and accurate description of observations.
+We link this pipeline to a \ac{RL} strategy to intelligently search the space, hunting for models which satisfy the conditions of minimal additional parameters and accurate description of observations.
 There have been previous applications of RL in particle physics~\cite{Halverson_2019,Nishimura:2020nre, Harvey:2021oue, Nishimura:2024apb, Wojcik:2024lfy, Carta:2025asr}, which focus on minimizing the RL agent's interaction with scientific software.
-In contrast, we embrace the need to integrate scientific software into the RL environment, giving the agent the same tools as a theorist so it can focus on what it does best: finding complex relationships in high-dimensional spaces.
+In contrast, we embrace the need to integrate scientific software into the learning loop, giving the agent the same tools as a theorist so it can focus on what it does best: finding complex relationships in high-dimensional spaces.
 Our approach is summarized in \Cref{fig:ConceptDiagram}.

 While our approach may scale effectively to many domains, we demonstrate it in the context of finding \ac{MSSM}-like seesaw models to describe observed neutrino oscillations and masses using non-Abelian flavor symmetries broken via a scalar acquiring a \ac{VEV}~\cite{Altarelli_2010}.
 To verify our framework, it is first applied to the well-explored space of the non-Abelian discrete group $A_4$~\cite{Ma:2001dn,Altarelli:2005yx}, where it rediscovers model patterns previously identified in the literature.
-We also unleash it on the larger, unexplored space of the group $T_{19} = \mathbb{Z}_{19} \rtimes \mathbb{Z}_{4}$, identifying multiple promising models.
-Both searches illustrate AMBer's ability to find compelling models worthy of further study.
+We also unleash it on the larger, unexplored space of the group $T_{19} = \mathbb{Z}_{19} \rtimes \mathbb{Z}_{3}$, identifying multiple promising models.
+Both searches illustrate \ac{AMBer}'s ability to find compelling models worthy of further study.

-This paper is organized as follows. \Cref{Sec:NeutrinoModelBuilding} introduces the context of this work in neutrino flavor model-building. \Cref{sec:MLModelBuilding} discusses how it can be posed as a reinforcement learning problem.
-The results are presented in \Cref{sec:results}.
-A conclusion and outlook is provided in \Cref{sec:ConclusionOutlook}.
-Technical details are discussed in the Appendices.